 4.1 Non-GRENE ROBOTICS Products and Services.
 GRENE ROBOTICS or third parties may make available (for example, through a Marketplace or otherwise) third-party products or services, including, for example, Non-GRENE ROBOTICS Applications and implementation and other consulting services.
 Any acquisition by Customer of such products or services, and any exchange of data between Customer and any Non-GRENE ROBOTICS provider, product or service is solely between Customer and the applicable Non-GRENE ROBOTICS provider.
 GRENE ROBOTICS does not warrant or support Non-GRENE ROBOTICS Applications or other Non-GRENE ROBOTICS products or services, whether or not they are designated by GRENE ROBOTICS as “certified” or otherwise, unless expressly provided otherwise in an Order Form.
 GRENE ROBOTICS is not responsible for any disclosure, modification or deletion of Customer Data resulting from access by such Non-GRENE ROBOTICS Application or its provider.

 4.2 Integration with Non-GRENE ROBOTICS Applications.
 The Services may contain features designed to interoperate with Non-GRENE ROBOTICS Applications.
-GRENE ROBOTICS cannot guarantee the continued availability of such Service features, and may cease providing them without entitling Customer to any refund, credit, or other compensation, if for example and without limitation, the provider of a Non-GRENE ROBOTICS Application ceases to make the Non-GRENE ROBOTICS Application available for interoperation with the corresponding Service features
+GRENE ROBOTICS cannot guarantee the continued availability of such Service features, and may cease providing them without entitling Customer to any refund, credit, or other compensation, if for example and without limitation, the provider of a Non-GRENE ROBOTICS Application ceases to make the Non-GRENE ROBOTICS Application available for interoperation with the corresponding Service features in a manner acceptable to GRENE ROBOTICS.

-GRENE ROBOTICS-MSA Sept 2019 Page 5 of 12

-in a manner acceptable to GRENE ROBOTICS.

 5. FEES AND PAYMENT

 5.1 Fees.
-Customer will pay all fees specified in Order Forms.
+Customer will pay all fees specified in the Proposal or Purchase Order or Order Forms.
 Except as otherwise specified herein or in an Order Form, (i) fees are based on Services and Content subscriptions purchased and not actual usage, (ii) payment obligations are non- cancelable and fees paid are non-refundable, and (iii) quantities purchased cannot be decreased during the relevant subscription term.

 5.2 Invoicing and Payment.
 Customer will provide GRENE ROBOTICS with valid and updated credit card information, or with a valid purchase order or alternative document reasonably acceptable to GRENE ROBOTICS.
 If Customer provides credit card information to GRENE ROBOTICS, Customer authorizes GRENE ROBOTICS to charge such credit card for all Purchased Services listed in the Order Form for the initial subscription term and any renewal subscription term(s) as set forth in the “Term of Purchased Subscriptions” section below.
 Such charges shall be made in advance, either annually or in accordance with any different billing frequency stated in the applicable Order Form.
 If the Order Form specifies that payment will be by a method other than a credit card, GRENE ROBOTICS will invoice Customer in advance and otherwise in accordance with the relevant Order Form.
 Unless otherwise stated in the Order Form, invoiced fees are due net 30 days from the invoice date.
 Customer is responsible for providing complete and accurate billing and contact information to GRENE ROBOTICS and notifying GRENE ROBOTICS of any changes to such information.